Therapy is weird.

 When I first started therapy, I could label 3 of my feelings: angry, sad, and hungry.
 And I wasn't even sure that hungry was a feeling?
 Little did I realize--most people can't name more than three feelings (thanks for the research, Brené!).
 Therapy helped me slow down and find my own experience of my feelings.

 If you are like I was - therapy can work for you and I get it.
-If you know your feelings and are wondering if a formerly emotionally stunted therapist can help you, what have you got to lose?
+Together we can explore what your feelings feel like and what they are telling you about your experiences in the world.
+Let’s do this.